njhmagyar/njhmagyar.github.io/_posts/2024-10-24-codespec-comparative-analysis.md

 - **[Edabit](https://edabit.com/)** - A gamified programming practice platform that focuses on bite-sized challenges in C#, C++, Java, JavaScript, PHP, and Python.

-- **[Codewars](https://www.codewars.com/)** - A highly social, mastery-focused programming practice platform where learners complete challneges called "kata" to level-up their skills in over 55 languages.
+- **[Codewars](https://www.codewars.com/)** - A highly social, mastery-focused programming practice platform where learners complete challenges called "kata" to level-up their skills in over 55 languages.

 - **[LeetCode](https://leetcode.com/)** - A technical interview preparation tool with over 3500 problems in 14 languages.